xpack/web-doxygen/website/docs/manual/pages/markdown.md

 </code></pre>

-<p>Lists and code blocks (see below) can appear inside a quote block.
-Quote blocks can also be nested.</p>
+Lists and code blocks (see below) can appear inside a quote block.
+Quote blocks can also be nested.

-<p>Note that Doxygen requires that you put a space after the (last) &gt; character to avoid false positives, i.e. when writing</p>
+Note that Doxygen requires that you put a space after the (last) &gt; character to avoid false positives, i.e. when writing

 <pre><code>0  if OK\n